 How to Make Your Actions Effective

-For your Social Responsibility efforts to be effective, they need to connect back to and benefit your business.
+For your social responsibility efforts to be effective, they need to connect to and benefit your business.

 To make your efforts more effective, ask yourself, how do your efforts connect to your business directly, and how do they connect with any of the potential benefits of social responsibility?

 - Does the effort connect with her customers/clients?
 Unknown.
 She’s never even shared her efforts with them before.

 - Does this effort connect to her brand?
 Doubtful.
 Her business didn’t seem to connect to building homes, although I didn’t learn her values or mission.

-- Does this effort expand her brand awareness?
+- Does this effort connect to her community?
 Nope!
-The organization is not even within her typical client market.
+The organization is not even within her community.

-It’s apparent pretty quickly that for Susan, this is NOT an effective effort.
+It’s apparent quickly that this is NOT an effective effort for Susan.
 And I told her that.

 She was pretty shocked at first.
 Probably a bit offended I didn’t gush over her goodwill.

 I clarified that the idea and the intent were fabulous.
-That I was sure she’d helped a lot of families.
-But that she either needed to connect this effort to her business or pick a different one entirely to make it truly an effective social responsibility effort.
+That I had no doubt they had helped a lot of families.
+But to make her efforts EFFECTIVE, she needed to connect them better to her business or pick something else.

 Don’t Be Susan